jgm/gitit2/README.markdown

 Here are some notes for those who want to modify or add to the code.

-* The library is in `Network/Gitit.hs`.
+* The library is in `Network/Gitit2.hs` and `Network/Gitit/*`.
-* The executable, which uses the library, is in `src/gitit.hs`.
+  It follows the typical layout of a Yesod application.
-* On Debian you might want to install these build dependencies with the operating systems package manager: libzip-dev happy, alex
+* The executable, which uses the library, is in `src/gitit2.hs`.